DREAMers fear deportation under Trump

 It could happen even sooner if Trump and his future administration decide to do away with the program.
 The future of their status in the United States, she says, is in the hands of the President-elect and Congress.

-President-elect Trump's camp did not responded to a request for comment.
+President-elect Trump's camp did not respond to a request for comment.